Bruh-Codes/yieldeduXpharos/README.md

 # Getting started Solidity

-# 🌟 EDU Fixed Yield Protocol
+## 🌟 YieldEdu X Pharos

-A decentralized fixed-yield protocol built on EDU Chain that enables users to earn guaranteed yields through staking and participating in educational activities.
-Stack your knowledge with your tokens - learn, earn, and earn FYT tokens on your EDU holdings through staking rewards and educational achievements.
+YieldEdu is a Web3 protocol built on Pharos that lets you earn guaranteed yields on your tokens while learning about Web3.

 ![EDU](https://github.com/user-attachments/assets/6e7cd216-f018-4f28-8485-1ab3669e9927)